evkx/evkx.github.io/content/models/maserati/grecale/grecale_folgore/_index.md

 ## User interface and control

 The Maserati Grecale Folgore has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there are two different [infotainment screens](../../../../technology/userinterface/screens/#infotainment-screen).
 The  screen behind the steering wheel integrated into the dashboard is 12.3 inches large.
 The touch screen at the top of the center console is 12.3 inches large.
 The touch screen at the bottom of the center console is 8.8 inches large.
-A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.
+A head-up display is a standard system that presents speed and other important driver information in front of the driver on the windshield.

 {{< sitefiguresized thumb="models/maserati/grecale/grecale_folgore/screens_1_st.jpg" title="Maserati Grecale Folgore" width="3000" height="2001"  >}}